 Johnstown man waives preliminary hearing, heads to trial accused of having AK-47 in vehicle

 Dec.
-6—VINCO — A Johnstown man will appear in Cambria County court on weapons charges, accused of riding around with an AK-47 and a pistol in a vehicle with three friends, authorities said.
+7—VINCO, Pa. — A Johnstown man will appear in Cambria County court on weapons charges, accused of riding around with an AK-47 and a pistol in a vehicle with three friends, authorities said.

 Trevonn Hancock, 24, of the 500 block of Wood Street, waived his right to a preliminary hearing on Monday before District Judge Mary Ann Zanghi, of Vinco.